MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 - DirectFileAccessOnPublicComputersEnabled
 - DirectFileAccessOnPrivateComputersEnabled

-### Why do users see duplicate icons for Sales app in Outlook desktop?
+### Why do users see duplicate icons for Sales agent in Outlook desktop?

-Users might see duplicate icons for the Sales app due to a recent update to the enhanced Teams apps to support integration of the older Outlook add-in.
+Users might see duplicate icons for the Sales agent due to a recent update to the enhanced Teams apps to support integration of the older Outlook add-in.
 As an administrator, you must merge the older add-in with the new enhanced Teams app from Microsoft 365 admin center.

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), select **Settings** &gt; **Integrated apps**.